roamlab/acoustic-sensing-public/README.md

 │       ├── resource/, test/
 ```

-Let me know if you'd like this merged into your README or saved to the file directly.

 ## System Overview
 The pipeline is composed of several key modules:
 - `keyboard.py`: The main keyboard controller, allowing manual triggering of robot movements, data collection, classification, and policy deployment.